iamzoemay/iamzoemay/README.md

 - 👋 Hi!
 I’m Ntokozo
 - 👀 I’m interested in Front End Development and excited to grow in the tech industry.
-- 🌱 I’m currently learning JavaScript and about API.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on iamzoemay@gmail.com

 <!---
 iamzoemay/iamzoemay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.